edouardkombo/Native-trading-genetic-algorithm/README.md

 -MQ4 version

--Success ratio
+-Improve Success ratio by adding more neurons

 -Add GaussianNoise at each input layer to reduce overfitting and increas performance on test data

--I detected some output neuron witout activation we need to add dropout to force neurons activaction and reduce overfitting
+-I detected some output neuron without activation we need to add dropout to force neurons activaction and reduce overfitting

 -Add normalization at each layer output